hannyxie/IBSA/README.md

 Then setting slide window paremters and click second 'NEXT' button to smooth the index.
 <img src= "https://user-images.githubusercontent.com/51356059/116029818-b78c7580-a68c-11eb-8f82-badd1f328f71.png" width=400 height=320 />
 3.plotting
+Tab to another page then click 'plotting' button.the picture will show.
+4.downlod
+Click the corresponding button to download the file.